Shrikantkumar975/EssentialKit/README.md

 1.  **Sign Up/Login**: Create an account to track your links.
 2.  **Shorten**: Paste a long URL into the input field and click "Shorten URL".
 3.  **QR Code**: Navigate to the "QR Code" tab, enter text/URL, and download the generated QR image.
+4.  **Password Generator**: Select "Password Gen" from the Features menu to create secure passwords.
-4.  **Copy & Share**: Copy the generated short link and share it.
+5.  **Copy & Share**: Copy the generated short link and share it.
-5.  **Visit**: Clicking the short link will redirect you to the original URL.
+6.  **Visit**: Clicking the short link will redirect you to the original URL.

 ## API Endpoints